railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 If you want to the "Big Cat" name for your version, they are as follows:
 10.8: Mountain Lion, 10.7: Lion, 10.6: Snow Leopard, 10.5: Leopard, 10.4: Tiger

+If you have version 10.5 or earlier, you will need help from an instructor.

 ### Install Command Line Tools from XCode

 **Option 1: USB Drive**